THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 - Get Involved

-Neurobiologist and academic administrator Joanne Berger-Sweeney was born on September 21, 1958, in Los Angeles, California, to Arminta Parks and Paul Sweeney.
-She received her B.A. degree in psychobiology in 1979 from Wellesley College in 1979, she went on to receive her M.P.H. degree in environmental health sciences from the University of California, Berkeley in 1981 and her Ph.D. degree in neurotoxicology from the Johns Hopkins School of Public Health in 1989.
+University president and neurobiologist Joanne Berger-Sweeney was born on September 21, 1958, in Los Angeles, California, to Arminta Parks and Paul Sweeney.
+She received her B.A. degree in psychobiology in 1979 from Wellesley College, in Wellesley, Massachusetts, her M.P.H. degree in environmental health sciences in 1981 from the University of California, Berkeley, and her Ph.D. degree in neurotoxicology in 1989 from the Johns Hopkins School of Public Health, in Baltimore, Maryland.

-Her honors include being named a Fellow by the Faculty for Undergraduate Neuroscience, receiving a Lifetime Mentoring Achievement Award from the Society for Neuroscience, and a National Science Foundation Young Investigator award.
-In 2012, she was elected as a Fellow in the American Association for the Advancement of Science in 2012 and a member of the American Academy of Arts & Sciences in 2018.
+Berger-Sweeney’s honors include being named a Fellow by the Faculty for Undergraduate Neuroscience and receiving a Lifetime Mentoring Achievement Award from the Society for Neuroscience and a National Science Foundation Young Investigator Award.
+She was elected as Fellow in the American Association for the Advancement of Science in 2012 and a member of the American Academy of Arts & Sciences in 2018.
 Berger-Sweeney was a recipient of the 2016 Lifetime Achievement Award presented by the Connecticut NAACP.

-Joanne Berger-Sweeney was interviewed by The HistoryMakers on April 23, 2013.
+Joanne Berger-Sweeney was interviewed by The HistoryMakers on April 23, 2013, and ________.